Hi there! Welcome to Sewing Room Ideas and Organization – Part 3 in my series on organizing your creative spaces.

 Wastebasket Any container you like works for this!

 My sewing machine and serger

 Container Ideas for Sewing Supplies and Tools

-Next, find functional containers that you love, but also really work for you, and your decor.
+Next, find functional containers you love that work for you and your decor.
 Choose containers that are the right size for the job and that you can grab items out of easily.

 I use organizing caddies and colorful bowls to hold random sewing supplies.
-From pins, and bobbins to thread and markers.
-The bowls and tray I use can be nested together and tidied up quickly, so I can leave everything out even when I am not working.
+From pins and bobbins to thread and markers.
+The bowls and trays I use can be nested together and tidied up quickly, so I can leave everything out even when I am not working.

 Storing less used Sewing Supplies